 Meeting Room Policy

 The Amos Memorial Public Library is a public institution whose facilities are available to all on the same basis.
-The intent of this policy is to make the Library’s meeting room and display spaces available on an as widespread and equitable basis as possible for educational, cultural, and informational community meetings, programs, training, displays, and exhibits.
+The intent of this policy is to make the Library’s meeting room and display spaces available on as widespread and equitable basis as possible for educational, cultural and informational community meetings, programs, trainings, displays and exhibits.

 NOTE: Meeting rooms at the Amos Memorial Public Library are reserved for library programming, non-profit organizations, businesses, and other community groups and organizations.
 Not for personal parties including baby or wedding showers, birthday parties, receptions, etc.

-Light refreshments may be served with advance approval of the Library administration.
-The group is responsible for supplying all equipment and for immediate cleanup.
+Food and beverages are allowed in the meeting rooms with advance approval of the Library administration.
+The delivery of commercially prepared food such as pizza, sandwiches, salads, pasta and the like is permitted.
+The group is responsible for supplying all equipment and for immediate clean up.
 Smoking is prohibited throughout the Library.

 Private property used, demonstrated, exhibited, shown or merely brought into the Library will be the owner’s responsibility.
-The Library can assume no responsibility for private property used on Library premises, nor is the Library responsible for enforcing copyright restrictions for the public performance of privately-owned media.
+The Library can assume no responsibility for private property used on Library premises, nor is the Library responsible for enforcing copyright restrictions for public performance of privately owned media.
 Library staff is not required to move or transport private property.

 Any damages to Library premises or equipment as a result of group use will be paid for by the group responsible.
 Failure to comply with any part of this policy will result in the group or individual being denied utilization of Library meeting or display areas.

 Use of the meeting space is subject to the conditions described below and must be scheduled in advance, according to the procedures detailed at the end of this policy.
 Groups using the room are responsible for maintaining order.